What Is eCommerce Fulfillment?

 Before an item is packed and shipped, it will go through quality control to ensure the product meets the business’s standards.
 Packaging and shipping consist of a process called pick and pack, where ordered items are retrieved from the warehouse shelves and securely packed for shipment.
 Depending on the business, it may also consist of a process called kitting, as well as value-added services that include personalization.

-- Kitting and Assembly: During kitting and assembly, multiple individual items are assembled into a single package or kit.
+- Kitting and assembly: During kitting and assembly, multiple individual items are assembled into a single package or kit.
 It involves combining different products or parts that are often sold together as a set or used together in a specific application.

 Value-added services may also be involved in the packaging and shipping process.
 Value-added services refer to additional services or enhancements beyond the basic picking, packing, and shipping of products.
 These services provide added value to customers, improve the overall shopping experience, and differentiate an eCommerce business from its competitors.
 Common examples of value-added services in eCommerce fulfillment include: